vonHimik/NarrativeGeneratorForTwine/README.md

 It is possible to combine the types of goals in any way, they are not mutually exclusive.

 Next step: general system settings.
 Most of them are related to setting the randomization of various parameters.
 Therefore, the first possible option is to specify the seed for generation.
 It is also possible to specify the maximum number of nodes in the story graph, after reaching which the generation will stop, and, if the narrative is not built, the system will offer to start the generation again (restart).
+In addition, here it is possible to enter a key for the OpenAI API, after which the Text-Davinci-003 model will be used when generating descriptive texts (for an interactive story loaded into Twine).
 Then there are the following items:

 * Random connection of locations.
 Not available with the Dragon Age setting.
 By default, all locations are initially assigned links with other locations.
 When this setting is enabled, links will be established instead randomly.